Conversational Intelligence

 Competitive intelligence is a support role.
 You need to shelf your ego.
 I learned that I portrayed a cooperative attitude which I have since dubbed “cooperative intelligence”, which opened up the floodgates of sharing from Sales in particular.
 I went to them on a mission to help them, rather than to extract information from them.
 This was a first for them.
 Since I was a giver and a listener, this cut through politics and promoted information sharing.
 When you give without the expectation of something in return, anyone can tell.

 There are more subtle ways to gain brownie points with Sales.
-I noticed that most staffers were coming to Sales with requests for information repeatedly, and that their requests were often for similar or even for the same information.
+I noticed that most staffers were coming to sales people with requests for information repeatedly, and that their requests were often for similar or even for the same information.
 I decided to become a conduit for others in our headquarters staff to centralize and consolidate their requests for information from Sales.
 Sales loved this since this reduced the number of staff requests.
 I also kept track of what other staffers had collected from Sales, so that I could intervene in some cases when Sales had recently already provided this data to a different staffer.
 Staffers appreciated this too since most of them didn’t like to call Sales with requests for information.
 This is a great way to insert yourself into the Sales process and prove your value.
 It doesn’t take much extra time, and Sales is really grateful.

 Even doing all these things “right,” it still took me about 2 years to connect with Sales throughout our company.
 You cannot rush connection and relationships.
 It takes time to build trust.